imarsman/datetime/README.md

 Handling of ISO-8601 dates, periods, and timespans is included using the code found at https://github.com/rickb777/date.
 That code is for the most part included without modification as it is evidently well optimized and the result of a great deal of thought and careful attention to accuracy.
-A period lexing package is included but was mostly written for comparison purposes with the existing parsing functionality.
-It will likely be removed as the existing parsing is about 3x faster and has already benefitted from careful attention to proper handling.
+This library used to include a period lexing package but the one by rickb777 is much more efficient.

-The timestamp parsing of ISO-8601 timestamps is weighted in favour of allowing for some non-compliant formatting of parsed input as long as the compliance issues do allow acceptance of ambiguous input.
+The timestamp parsing of ISO-8601 timestamps is weighted in favour of allowing for some non-compliant formatting of parsed input as long as the compliance issues do not allow acceptance of ambiguous input.
 The library takes the approach of initially trying to tokenize ISO-8601 format timestamps.
 If that step fails a number of non-ISO-8601 formats are tried in a loop in a best effort to parse the incoming timestamp.
 Finally, if the incoming timestamp is in a Unix timestamp format an attempt is made to parse it as such.

 None of the ISO-8601 time types are comprehensive in their handling of the possible formats and variations in formats.
-The ISO-8601 standard is a large one.
+The ISO-8601 standard is a large and complex one.

 The code for ISO-8601 date, period, and timespan handling is licenced under the BSD-3-Clause Licence.
 You can read this licence at the end of the LICENCE file